amirmc/amirmc.github.com/_posts/2011-02-26-session-1-data-driven-decisions-pcampldn.md

 Sent via mobile

-<small>Comment on original post: <i>Feb 26, 2011 -
+<p class="footnote">Comment on original post: Feb 26, 2011 -
 <a href="http://cathyma.com/">Cathy</a> said...
 Great thank you for the notes - I was gutted that I missed her presentation...
-Sounds like it was a great one!</i></small>
+Sounds like it was a great one!</p>